Privacy Policy

 Security/Data Breaches

 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect.
-Any breaches will be detected, reported and investigated in line with ICO guidelines.
+Any breaches will be detected, reported and investigated in line with ICO UK guidelines.

 Data Protection Contacts: